economolab/MOSAIX/README.md

 # MOSAIX

-A suite of analysis tools for mapping cortical cell types to their functional responses, combining genetically-encoded voltage imaging (GEVI), HCR/MERFISH spatial transcriptomics, and optogenetic electrophysiology.
+A suite of analysis tools for mapping cortical cell types to their functional responses, combining voltage imaging and mFISH spatial transcriptomics datasets.

 ## Components